-For externally powered current loops, connect each transmitter to a pair of input terminals as shown in Figure 8.
-Refer to Terminal Designations for specific terminal numbers for this application.
+For an externally powered current loop, connect the transmitter to the input terminals as shown in Figure 8.
+Refer to Terminal Designations on page 11 for specific terminal numbers for this application.

 Figure 8 Externally Powered Current Loop

 The internal overload-protected power supply has sufficient power for three current loops at 24 V DC (more current loops can be supplied by using a reduced voltage setting).
 Connect internally powered current loops as shown in Figure 9.